neondatabase/rfcs/003-laptop-cli.md

 **zenith pg create** [--no-start --snapshot --cow] -s storage-name -n pgdata

-Creates (initializes) new data directory in a given storage and starts postgres.
-I imagine that storage for this operation may be only local pagestore and data movement to remote location happens through snapshots/pirt.
+Creates (initializes) new data directory in given storage and starts postgres.
+I imagine that storage for this operation may be only local pagestore and data movement to remote location happens through snapshots/pitr.

 --no-start: just init datadir without creating

---snapshot snap: init from snapshot.
-Snap is a name or url (zenith.tech/stas/mystore/snap1)
+--snapshot snap: init from the snapshot.
+Snap is a name or URL (zenith.tech/stas/mystore/snap1)

---cow: initialize Copy-on-Write data directory on top of some snapshot (makes sense if it is a snapshot of currently running database)
+--cow: initialize Copy-on-Write data directory on top of some snapshot (makes sense if it is a snapshot of currently running a database)

 **zenith pg destroy**